tboulier/tboulier.github.io/_posts/2018-01-12-AstroPhotos.md

 hidden: false
 ---

-As a hobby, I also enjoy spending some nights under a beautiful dark sky.
+*As a hobby, I also enjoy spending some nights under a beautiful dark sky.*

+I delight in taking (hopefully) aestetic pictures of planets and nebulae.
-I mostly use an old 8" [Schmidt–Cassegrain](https://en.wikipedia.org/wiki/Schmidt%E2%80%93Cassegrain_telescope) telescope on a motorized German mount, a simple DSRL (Canon 650D), and some slow-learned voodoo to make pictures of my favorite objects.
+For this, I mostly use an old 8" [Schmidt–Cassegrain](https://en.wikipedia.org/wiki/Schmidt%E2%80%93Cassegrain_telescope) telescope on a motorized German mount, a simple DSRL (Canon 650D), and some slow-learned voodoo to make pictures of my favorite objects.
 Some of my most recent picture are made with upgraded gear (astronomy-dedicated cooled CMOS camera, narrowband filters, 10" Newtonian telescope).

 Some of my best pictures are on my [Astrobin page](https://www.astrobin.com/users/AstroPanda/).
 Here are a few example: